 If there’s one thing I’ve appreciated so much on my musical adventure so far, it’s the people who have shone a light for me, along the way.
 It’s not the easiest thing, navigating your way, as an independent artist.
-As with any life dream, there are light and dark moments, there are the people who cheer you on, and there are the naysayers.
+As with any life dream, there are light and dark moments.
+Unexpected moments of encouragement and help from people in ‘high places’, and moments of plodding on, with just yourself and your dream.
+There are the people who cheer you on, and there are the naysayers.
 Demons, inside and out, that you have to face.

-Which makes it even more heart warming when you meet people who generously help you find your way.
-I think of them as my Lighthouses.
+Which makes it even more heart warming when you meet people who shine a light for you, just when you need it … I think of them as my Lighthouses.
 And that help; that light, also comes in many forms.

 People like you, who cheer me on are my Lighthouses.
 An artist’s dream is made possible, not just by the creativity of the artist, but by the people who really see what it is you are doing, and get it.
-Believe me, remembering those people (you!) in moments of doubt, shines a massive light on the sometimes stormy seas of the realities of being an independent artist.
+Remembering those people (you!), shines a massive light on the sometimes stormy seas of the realities of being an independent artist.

 Iain Archer, who produced my album has been a major Lighthouse for me.
 I had respected his work for a long time, before getting an opportunity to work with him, and had much enjoyed the music of other artists he has worked with – Lisa Hannigan especially.
-(And Snow Patrol, for name dropping at parties reasons).
+(And Snow Patrol and Frank Turner for name dropping at parties reasons, lol !).

-For some reason, we got chatting about her work with the band Elbow on their album Seldom Seen Kid, back in the day… an album which I love so much.
-As we worked, I found myself recalling such vivid memories of seeing Elbow perform Seldom Seen Kid in Wembley arena way back in 2009, with those fantastically memorable string parts, just after they had won the Mercury Music Prize … I have always loved the story of Elbow as a band, who worked for 17 years to get to that point of their Mercury success.
-It can be tempting to fall for the idea of ‘overnight success’ stories of artists and bands, and it’s tempting to make musicians into these creatures that simply have this ‘x factor’ that catapults them into the limelight, or doesn’t.
+As we worked, we got chatting about her work with the band Elbow on their album Seldom Seen Kid, back in the day… an album which I remember loving so much when it came out.
+As I was laying down those violin tracks, I found myself recalling such vivid memories of seeing Elbow perform Seldom Seen Kid in Wembley arena way back in 2009, with those fantastically memorable string parts, just after they had won the Mercury Music Prize … I have always loved the story of Elbow as a band, who worked for 17 years to get to that point of their Mercury success.
+It can be tempting to fall for the ‘overnight success’ stories of artists and bands, and it’s tempting to make musicians into these creatures that simply have this ‘x factor’ that catapults them into the limelight, or doesn’t.
 But that isn’t the experience of the vast majority of artists.
 The reality is usually far more soul-stretching, and gritty, and humbling.

 But I digress.
-I suppose my point in sharing all this, is that whilst at times it’s tempting to tell myself (even complain to myself) that it’s just down to me, and my determination, making this dream of mine happen, the truth is, that no one person can ever achieve a dream alone.
+I suppose my point in sharing all this, is that whilst at times it’s tempting to tell myself that it’s just down to me, and my determination, to make this dream of mine happen, the truth is, that no one person can ever achieve a dream alone.
 There are always the Lighthouses.
 People who believe in you, appreciate you, encourage you, and inspire you to see a bigger picture.
-People you think of in moments of doubt, when you need to remember why it is that you should maybe keep doing what you’re doing.

 There have been many of them.
 And there will be more.
 And you are one of them.